Clothes dryers

 That’s why we calculate life-cycle costs, which show the real cost of a dryer over 10 years.
 Inflation and interest rates mean each dollar spent on a dryer now is worth more than a dollar saved through reduced running costs in the future.
 We also factored in a yearly power price hike of 1%.

 We plotted the average life-cycle cost over 10 years for the top-performing models in each category.
-The result’s a bit grim for heat pump dryers, with 383 loads required every year to make them a better option than condenser models.
+You’ll need to use a heat pump dryer 383 times every year to make it a better option than a condenser model, and 549 times a year to make it better than a vented dryer.

-This means heat pump dryers will only offer true savings if you’re running at least one load every day.
-While this could suit some large families or workplaces, it’s not viable for most of us.
-For the typical family, vented dryers will be the cheapest option to buy and run.
-However, if your home isn’t suitable for ducting, or you don’t have a well-ventilated space for a vented dryer, then a condenser model won’t cost you too much more.
+A heat pump dryer will only offer true savings if you’re running it every day.
+This might suit large families or workplaces.
+But, for the typical family, a vented dryer will be the cheapest option to buy and run.

 GUIDE TO THE FIGURE We’ve charted the average 10-year life-cycle costs for the models in each category which perform well enough to earn our recommended tick.
 The intersection of the lines is the number of loads per year required to make heat pump dryers economic with respect to condenser or vented models.
 Results are shown for a 3.5kg load.